 But also, the body keeps score and I’m losing.

 A couple moths ago, I showed up to my prosthodontist’s office looking hella pitiful.
 I didn’t realise I looked it but also, I’d been crying before(birthday blues), I was frustrated about a procedure I needed to get done, my wrist was fucking me up(I was wearing a wrist brace), my jaw was fucking me up(I could barely open my mouth at the doctor’s office) and all I wanted was to be lying still in a dark, silent room.
 Anyway, he ended up subtly suggesting that I should see a therapist just to “work through some feelings.”
-Maybe it’s because he’s a prosthodontist—like just look in my mouth.. what are you recommending therapists for?
+Maybe it’s because he’s a prosthodontist—like just look in my mouth, you know?
+What are you recommending therapists for?
 But mostly, it was the realisation that people can see me—that it can be obvious to people when you’re not okay; that he could tell that I wasn’t okay when even I didn’t know.
 I thought I was well adjusted(calmer, not overthinking, content, maybe even a little excited about the future.)
 I thought surviving cancer had sort of cured my predilection for anxiety, that I’d acquired a different perspective, etc. I thought I was just having a bad day as everyone does.
 I thought my main problem was that I was hyper-focussing on my physical pain.
 Turns out I was just dissociating.
-That those many moments I turned to my cousin and said, “I don’t feel like I think anymore…my brain feels so blank,” I was actually onto something.
+That those many moments I turned to my cousin and said, “I don’t feel like I think anymore…my brain feels so blank.”
+I was actually onto something.

 I want to say something meaningful here, but I’m in the thick of it and I’m having a hard time identifying feelings; separating my internal world and fantasies from reality.
 So I’m going to focus on what I know for sure.